Dyslexia as a Second Language

 English is a fascinating subject but also a difficult subject to grasp if learning from another language.
 Whether you are Dyslexic or just coming in learning from another language it is a different set of rules to learn and a very different set of writing skills than many other alphabets.

-Dyslexia ESL has the english alphabet flip its letters to form other letters that are identical or similar to one another.
-This is a large problem for Dyslexic foreign students but also a large problem for Foreign readers who are attempting to learn the alphabet or use it to write properly.
+Dyslexia as a Second Language has the English alphabet flip its letters to form other letters that are identical or similar to one another.
+This is a large problem for Dyslexic foreign students but also a large problem for foreign readers who are attempting to learn the alphabet or use it to write properly.

 1. Use Color Therapy Transparent Overlays